antmicro/rowhammer-tester/docs/source/playbook.md

 * `distance_two` - indicates whether the attack has a distance two component
 * `attack_rows_start` - the index of the first attack row
 * `max_attack_row_idx` - the position of the last attack row relative to `attack_rows_start`
-* `decoy_rows_start` - the index of the first decoy row.
-There are 3 decoy rows that are used as placebos in various situations: to hammer away from the victim but to keep the number of hammers and timing constant.
+* `decoy_rows_start` - the index of the first decoy row; there are 3 decoy rows that are used as placebos in various situations: to hammer away from the victim but to keep the number of hammers and timing constant

 ## Payload generator class

 The purpose of the payload generator is to prepare a payload and process the test outcome.
 It is a class that can be reused in different tests [configurations](#configurations).
-Payload generators are located in the [payload_generators directory](https://github.com/antmicro/rowhammer-tester/tree/master/rowhammer_tester/scripts/playbook/payload_generators)
+Payload generators are located in the [payload_generators directory](https://github.com/antmicro/rowhammer-tester/tree/main/rowhammer_tester/scripts/playbook/payload_generators)

 ### Available payload generators